 A more Western scientific view of acupuncture means that it:

 - Down-regulates your body’s flight or fight response

-- Increases your body’s natural opiates, endorphins and enkephalins hormones
+- Increases your body’s natural opiates, endorphins and enkephalin hormones

 - Reduces cortisol and increases serotonin, this may alleviate anxiety, depression, irritability and stress